rackerlabs/design-system/_component_design/toggle.md

 Construct toggle options so that they conform to the following states:

-- In the *selected state* the icon is depressed with full color.
+- In the *selected state* the icon appears with a full color background.
-- In the *unselected state* the icon is active and colored cyan, with a transparent background.
+- In the *unselected state* the icon is active and colored cyan, with a white background.
 - In the *hover state* the icon takes on a lighter shade of cyan.
 Only unselected icons include a hover state.
 - The *focus state* applies to the entire toggle component and treats the icon as a focusable child element.
 See [Focus States]({{site.baseurl}}/style/focus-states.html#focusable-child-elements) for more information.